Roberts Field: Facility growth/passenger terminal

 Along with increased parking, the facility has increased its area by about 600%, allowing more room for security and traveler services, as well as concessions and gate operations.
 While the new bi-level structure is capable of supporting jet bridges, the low frequency of full-size jets operating from the terminal, and no indication of tenant airline desire, means that these bridges are not currently included, though walking distance to and from planes has been reduced.

-In October 2009, most sections of the expanded passenger terminal opened for public use; the improvements include more numerous check-in counters and bathrooms, along with a two-story, windowed departure lounge.
+In October 2009, most sections of the expanded passenger terminal opened for public use; the improvements include more numerous check-in counters and restrooms, along with a two-story, windowed departure lounge.
 Travelers may now use covered walkways between aircraft and terminal.

 A year after the expansion's completion, a bar and restaurant opened in the secure area.
 Efforts to add additional concessions are currently underway.
-A restaurant was in the main terminal until 2009, but this is the first time that food and drink are available in the departure gate area.
+A restaurant was located in the main terminal until 2009, but this is the first time that food and drink are available in the departure gate area.

 Since the airport began displaying public art in the terminal, it has sold nearly $100,000 worth of artworks to travelers.

+In June 2025, construction began on an 80,000 sqft terminal expansion that will add seven new jet bridges, a new concourse and larger waiting areas.
+Construction is scheduled to be complete in 2028 and estimates project a cost of $180 million.